Academic Grievance Policy (2022-2023)

 Instructors shall evaluate student performance according to current academic guidelines and students shall have the right to challenge a grade or academic treatment in the classroom according to the procedures outlined in this document.

-Academic Grievance procedures begin with the Informal Process by a student contacting the instructor(s) of record, the instructor(s) of record’s department chair, or the Director of Community Standards and Counseling.
-The Formal Grievance Process is initiated after a student has gone through the Informal Process (Registered Nursing Grievances will begin at the formal process).
-Grievances must be initiated no later than four weeks into the next semester, or thirty days after the assigned grade is received if the course is taught in the winter or summer.
-[Please see the Student Handbook for specific dates each academic year.]
+The Formal Grievance Process may only begin after a student has gone through the Informal Process and the student files a request for a formal grievance.
+Formal grievances must be initiated no later than four weeks into the next semester, or thirty days after the assigned grade is received if the course is taught in the winter and summer.
+[Please see the FLCC Academic Calendar for specific dates each academic year.]

 *Registered Nursing Grievances will begin at the formal process